delia00/example-repo/README.md

-# example-repo
+# Exqample Repository
 This is a sample repo.
-Hello coders
+Hello code

 This is a second change